irinesara/Ecommerce-Follow-Along/README.md

 Checkout Process: Implement a checkout process where users can enter shipping information and complete their purchase.
 Payment Integration: Integrate with a payment provider (e.g., Stripe or PayPal) to process payments securely.
 Admin Panel: Create an admin panel where administrators can manage products, orders, and users.

+Milestones 11 and 12: Project Overview

+In these milestones, we focused on bridging the gap between the frontend and the backend of the product form, successfully connecting it to MongoDB to manage and display product data.

+Milestone 11: The first part of this milestone involved updating Products.js to implement the GET route.
+This change allows the backend to query the MongoDB database, retrieve the product data, and pass it forward to Home.jsx on the frontend.
+The products are then dynamically displayed on the page, reflecting the current entries in the database.

+Milestone 12: In this phase, we initially planned to integrate Nodemailer for email functionality, but our mentor advised that it was unnecessary for this task, so it was omitted.
+Instead, we focused on modifying the POST route to handle the form submission.
+These changes ensure that when a new product is submitted via the frontend form, it is properly uploaded to the MongoDB database.

+Together, these milestones enabled the product form to interact with the backend, allowing users to view products stored in the database and add new ones via the form.